 High compatibility with various co2 atomizers, diffusers, and high-density tubing will make your life easy with this product, no doubt!
 This product comes with tightening tools, a hex wrench, and an extra seal ring.

 The threads for coupling are finely forged so that separate parts are connected smoothly and sealed properly.
 The professional sealing technology is very reliable, and you don’t have to be worried about leaking.

 There is a micro-adjust valve to adjust the co2 output with precision.
 The accurate fine-tuning is super easy with the valve, and the regulator is capable of keeping the output flow stable.

 The solenoid valve is durable and sturdy with high reliability.
-It comes with an easy-to-assemble feature, making easy assemble, dismantle, and adjustment.
+It comes with an easy-to-assemble feature, making it easy to assemble, dismantle, and adjust.
 Recently the manufacturer upgraded the solenoid design aiming for better control over output pressure lowering and stability.